busterbenson/buster-wiki/content/pieces/2018-12-29-nothing-virtuous-about-finding-common-ground.md

 disqus    		 = false
 +++

 A good friend sent this to me.
+It inspired me to start to consolidate different perspectives around this question: {{< link_to space="should-dialogue-be-open" text="should dialogue be open?" >}}